jasonwebb/2d-space-colonization-experiments/README.md

 * Remove any auxin sources that have been reached by all of their associated vein segments.

 #### Auxin flux canalization:
+This is a process by which veins become thicker as they grow longer.
+The longer a vein gets, the more auxin flows through it ("flux"), causing veins to progressively thicken from their tips to their roots.
+"Canalization" references the process by which "canals" of water form.

 * Give each vein segment a uniform default thickness to start with.
 * Beginning at each terminal vein segment (that is, segments with no child segments), traverse "upwards" through each parent vein segment, adding their child vein segment thickness to their own until you reach a root vein segment (a segment with no parent segment).